sdam53/Space-Doomers/README.md

   * [Raz Consta](https://github.com/RazConsta)

 How to play:
- * Use w,a,s,d to move and mosuse + click to shoot
+ * Use w, a, s, d to move and mouse + click to shoot

 Known issues:
  * Teleporter will break pathfinding